MariamChakhvadze/mlops-homework-03/README.md

 1. **Setup**

     Green taxi records from January 2021 to June 2021 were downloaded.
-Also, the started notebook was obtained.
-And finally, the repository was created from [the template](https://drivendata.github.io/cookiecutter-data-science/).
+Also, the starter notebook was obtained.
+This repository was created from [the template](https://drivendata.github.io/cookiecutter-data-science/).
+Downloaded data was placed in `data/external` directory.

 2. **Task #1**